achyutjoshi/achyutjoshi.github.io/_posts/journal/2018-01-18-breathing-again.md

 __Whats stopping me?__

 1. __One, home__
 Finally being at home with the intension of staying here, at least for the next three-four months have been comforting and serene.
-I am yet to settle down, find a schedule because for the past five years home has always been a holiday for me.
+Spending time with my parents and family is very special.
+However, I am yet to settle down, find a schedule because for the past five years home has always been a holiday for me.
 And this comfort has brought an inertia which I need to let go off, and that too very fast.
 It again has to be a place where I learn and grow.

 2. __Two, my headspace.__